andreifoldes/o-timeusediary/docs/index.md

 ## Quick Start

-O-ELIDDI is a client-side web application designed for time-use research studies.
+O-TUD is a client-side web application designed for time-use research studies.
 It provides an interactive timeline interface where participants can log their daily activities across multiple dimensions (primary activities, location, social context, device usage, and enjoyment ratings).

 ### Key Features